An Optimal Plank Theorem: Abstract

 \section{Abstract}

-We give a new proof of Fejes Tóth’s zone conjecture: for any sequence $v_1,v_2,...,v_n$ of unit vectors in a real Hilbert space $H$, there exists a unit vector $v$ in $H$ such that
+We give a new proof of Fejes T\'oth's zone conjecture: for any sequence $v_1,v_2,...,v_n$ of unit vectors in a real Hilbert space $\mathcal{H}$, there exists a unit vector $v$ in $\mathcal{H}$ such that

 for all $k$.
 This can be seen as sharp version of the plank theorem for real Hilbert spaces.
-As a result, we obtain a unified approach to some of the most important plank problems on the real and complex setting: the classic plank problem, the complex plank problem, Fejes Tóth’s zone conjecture and the strong polarization problem.
+Our approach is inspired by Ball's solution to the complex plank problem and thus unifies both the complex and the real solution under the same method.